wheelercode/cursor-flight/README.md

 ## Features

-- Move the cursor a specified number characters left or right, (default 10).
+- Move the cursor a specified number of characters left or right, (default 10).
 - Move the cursor a specified number of lines up or down (default 5).
 - Customize the movement sizes in the settings.